-You even get a 1-year “hassle-free” return and replace warranty.
+You even get a 1-year “hassle-free” return and replacement warranty.

-Its $59 price tag makes it the cheapest one on this list.
+Its $price tag makes it the cheapest one on this list.
 But for many, it’s worth much more than what its price suggests.
 With this, you can shoot 1080p videos at 30fps, and 720p videos at 60fps.

 It also comes with anti-shaking features.
-It’s extremely convenient to use in many different ways.
+It’s incredibly convenient to use in many different ways.
 With its Wi-Fi, you can control it with your smartphone.
 It also comes with a 2-inch LCD screen.

 There’s a motion sensor too, so you can use this as a security Best Action Camera when you park your car in unsafe places.
 It can record 1080p videos for about 70 minutes.
 It measures 2.33 x 1.61 x 1.15 inches, which makes it tiny.

 It weighs just 2.1 ounces.
-Your purchase gives you 9 different mounts plus 4 straps, so you shouldn’t have any trouble attaching this to a helmet or to an adventure vehicle.
+Your purchase gives you nine different mounts plus four straps, so you shouldn’t have any trouble attaching this to a helmet or an adventure vehicle.
 And you can even take this with you underwater down to a depth of 30 meters.

 Mesqool 2.0 Inch Full HD 1080p 12MP WIFI Action Camcorder

-But if you want clearer images when you slow down the video, you can shoot at 60fps with 720p resolution.
+But if you want more precise images when you slow down the video, you can shoot at 60fps with 720p resolution.
 The quality of the video is what you’d get with older GoPro models.

-You also get plenty of mounts, straps, clips, bandages, and tethers.
+You also get plenty of mounts, straps, clips, bandages, and fasteners.
 All these fit inside a handy travel case.
-It also comes with a waterproof casing, which lets you videos down to 30 meters underwater.
+It also comes with a waterproof casing, which lets your videos down to 30 meters underwater.

 YI 88001 16MP Action Camera with High-Resolution Wi-Fi